BharathVishal/TextFileViewer-for-Android/README.md

 &nbsp;

 ### Features :
-- Allows viewing of .txt, .html, .xml, .css and .json types.
+- Allows viewing of .txt, .html, .xml, .css and .csv types.
 - Clean and light weight implementation.
 - Supports night mode.
 - Has options to toggle line number and line length.